No Bake Nuggets (2 variations)

 3. In a large sauce pan, add syrup, peanut butter and molasses.
 Over medium heat, stirring often, until nut butter melts and the mixture starts to bubble.
 Remove pan from heat and stir in vanilla.

-4. Add the all-bran, with the rolled oats, buckwheat and cocoa.
+4. Add the all-bran, with the rolled oats, kasha and cocoa.
 Carefully and quickly stir until the dry ingredient are evenly coated.

 5. If using, add raisins, chocolate chips and/or coconut.
 Note, because the mixture is hot the chocolate chips will melt.